grumply/purehs.org/posts/2019-06-15-announcing-pure.md

 been been tuned for performance, Pure can match the performance of first tier web frameworks like React, Vue, and Angular.

-It's not all roses, though.
-Pure suffers from a lack of extensive documentation, long compile times for first-runs, and, most severely, a lack of community.

-There's a lot of work awaiting.
-If you're interested, take a look at the tutorial.
-If you're really interested, feel free to improve the tutorial to benefit others.
+If you're interested, take a look at the tutorials.
+If you're really interested, feel free to improve the tutorials to benefit others.

-Be excellent to each other!

 [Tutorials](/tuts)
 [Install](/tuts/install)

+If you've got questions or want to help answer questions, check out the [discourse](discourse.purehs.org).

+Be excellent to each other!